SOF3/dynec/book/src/ch1-ecs.md

 # ECS

 dynec is an ECS (Entity-Component-System) framework.
-Data are mostly stored in "components" for different "entities".
-Logic is run in "systems" that process the data.
+It is a data-oriented programming approach where data are mostly stored in "components" for different "entities", and logic is run in "systems" that process the data.

 ## Data